Skip to main content

 4. Digging Pilings/Pole Holes

-Hydro excavation can also be commonly used for the purpose of digging piling and pole holes.
+Hydro excavation can also be commonly used for the purpose of hole excavation, including piling hole excavation.
 The excavation of piling holes involves digging holes of various diameters and depths that can be used for all piling types.
+Hydro excavation trucks provide precision and efficiency in these tasks, ensuring accurate and effective soil removal.

 When the process involves underground utilities, using hydro excavation will cause no damage to them.
 This certainly cannot be guaranteed when more traditional methods of excavation are employed.
 In turn, additional equipment for the repairing of utilities damaged by the excavation process will not be required.